Cape Schanck , Mornington Peninsula, Victoria © Mornington Peninsula Regional Tourism

-Friend of Australia and actor, Chris Hemsworth recalls a childhood spent surfing the waves at Phillip Island and more recent days enjoying the crystal clear waters of Byron Bay with his children.
+Chris Hemsworth recalls a childhood spent surfing the waves at Phillip Island and more recent days enjoying the crystal clear waters of Byron Bay with his family.

-Across Australia's expansive beaches, secluded bays, sheltered reefs and revered surf spots you will find some of the most memorable aquatic and coastal experiences in the world.
-Swim with the turtles and kayak with dolphins at Julian Rocks, relax on the sun-drenched sand of the Gold Coast and picnic with kangaroos on the beach in Mallacoota.
+Across Australia's expansive beaches, secluded bays, sheltered reefs and revered surf spots you will find some of the most memorable coastal experiences in the world.
+Chris Hemsworth shares a few of his favourite beach holiday destinations.

 Cape Woolamai, Phillip Island